Best VMware Alternatives in 2026: The Complete Guide (With Real Pricing)

 | vSphere Standard | $50/core/year | ❌ Discontinued July 31, 2025 |

-That minimum-72-core requirement means the absolute floor for VVF is approximately $10,800/year — and that's MSRP.
+The 16-core-per-socket minimum means the absolute floor for VVF is determined by your actual CPU socket count, billed at whichever is higher: your real core count or 16 cores per socket.
+Community reports on r/vmware note that the effective minimum most shops encounter is 96 cores (3-node dual-socket cluster), putting the floor around $18,240/year at VVF MSRP.
 By late 2025, Reddit threads on r/vmware were reporting additional 20–25% price increases on renewal quotes, with one user describing a renewal that came in $23,000 over the prior year's invoice for identical workloads.

 How to Choose: A Quick Decision Framework